 San Francisco CA 94121

 |University of Pennyslvania ||M.D.||School of Medicine |

 |University of California, San Francisco||Residency ||Neurology and Psychiatry|

 Kristine Yaffe, MD, is a Professor of Psychiatry, Neurology and Epidemiology, the Roy and Marie Scola Endowed Chair and Vice Chair of Research in Psychiatry at UCSF.
 Dr. Yaffe is dually trained in neurology and psychiatry and completed postdoctoral training in epidemiology and geriatric psychiatry, all at UCSF.
-In addition to her positions at UCSF, Dr. Yaffe is the Chief of Geriatric Psychiatry and the Director of the Memory Disorders Clinic at the San Francisco Veteran’s Affairs Medical Center.
+In addition to her positions at UCSF, Dr. Yaffe is the Chief of Neuropsychiatry and the Director of the Memory Disorders Clinic at the San Francisco Veteran’s Affairs Medical Center.
 In her research, clinical work, and mentoring, she has worked towards improving the care of patients with cognitive disorders and other geriatric neuropsychiatric conditions.

 Derived automatically from this person's publications.

 People in Profiles who have published with this person.